Lochlan Watt

-Lochlan Watt (born 1987) is an Australian radio announcer, journalist, record label owner and musician from Samford, Queensland.
+Lochlan Watt (born 1987) is an Australian radio announcer, journalist, record label owner and musician from Brisbane, Queensland.
 He is currently based in Melbourne.

 Career

-He has hosted Triple J's heavy music show The Racket since February 2012.
-He runs the Monolith label, and has contributed to various print and online publications, with a regular column appearing in Time Off/The Music from 2010-2014.
-Watt has performed primarily as a vocalist in such groups as Colossvs, Nuclear Summer, Ironhide, Porky's Butthole, The Surrogate, Western Decay and Thy Art is Murder.
+He has hosted Triple J's heavy music show The Racket from February 2012 to December 2024.
+Watt has performed primarily as a vocalist in such groups as Colossvs, Nuclear Summer, Psycroptic, Thy Art is Murder, and current project RUN.
 Watt filled in for vocals with Thy Art Is Murder on their Coffin Dragger tour.